SkyWars/SkyWars/docs/skywars/configuring-skywars.md

 # that time will not be recoverable.
 save-inventory: true

+# Whether or not experience level will be saved along with inventory.
+# This won't work without save-inventory also being true.
+See save-inventory
+# for more information.
+save-experience: true

+# Whether or not position, gamemode, health, hunger, and other survival player
+# properties are saved when joining a SkyWars games (and restored upon leaving).
+# This will teleport players back to their original locations, instead of going
+# to a lobby when finished - and will restore their gamemode, health, hunger,
+# exhaustion and stamina.
+This won't work without save-inventory also being true.
+# If this is false, players are teleported to the lobby, and only their inventory
+# (and experience) are restored.
+If false, gamemode, health and hunger are completely
+# reset upon leaving a game.
+save-position-gamemode-health: true

 # A list of enabled arenas.
 Each of the items in this list corresponds to a
 # file in the arenas/ folder.
 When SkyWars loads, it will take each item in
 # this list, look for a file in the arenas/ folder who's name is this followed
 # by '.yml', then load it into the enabled arenas list.
 enabled-arenas:
 - skyblock-warriors
+- water-warriors

+# Locale to use for all player messages.
+Currently available locales:
+# cz, de, dk, en, es, fr, nl, pl, pt and ru.
+# Note that some translations are incomplete.
+You can also modify
+# `messages.yml` to make your own translation (if you do, be sure to
+# set auto-update to false in messages.yml).
 locale: en

 # Sub section for score storage